maplight/votersedge-voting-info/voting-info/states/il/all-elections/en/more-voting-info/correct-voting-mistake.md

 ---
-title: How to correct a voting mistake
+title: How do I correct a voting mistake?
 published: true
-weight: 1
+weight: 2
 section: "more-voting-info"
 priority: Minor
 ---